jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 Shared files
 ************

-All the shared files are under the ``/shared`` directory of the main dVRK repository: https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/main/share
+All the shared files are under the ``/share`` directory of the main dVRK repository: https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/main/share

-The subdirectories are:
+The sub-directories are:

 * ``io``: IO files for foot pedals, head sensors and focus controller
 * ``pid``: default PID configuration files